 For example, avoid a shot of a person with a plant or pole in back of them.
 It will look like the plant or pole is growing out of the back of the person’s head.

-This interview setup had a distracting plant coming out of the anonymous source’s head.
+had a distracting plant coming out of the anonymous source’s head.

 When shooting interviews pay attention to your surroundings and don’t be reticent or shy about rearranging furniture, moving things on a desk, pushing plants out of the frame of your shot,. etc. to improve the setting, or asking the subject of your shoot to change positions so you properly frame the shot.